 According to a new website ‘Addresspollution.org’, the chattering-class ghettoes of Chelsea, Notting Hill, Regents Park and Camden suffer air pollution of well above the legal limit of 40micrograms of NO2 (Nitrogen Dioxide) per cubic metre of air (mcg/m3).
 I’m sure that much of this can be attributed to the residents’ penchant for spouting mindless, à la mode PC drivel.

 Nevertheless, the safest areas for your lungs appear to be Sevenoaks and surprisingly, Biggin Hill, of all places!
 Yes, that Biggin Hill, whose annual air show must dump the equivalent of a Vesuvius eruption in the Kentish atmosphere.
-Apparently these towns bask in the lowest concentration of the nitrous pollutants.
+Apparently, these towns bask in the lowest concentration of nitrous pollutants.

 I suspect that underneath the frenetic ecological hysteria of this supposedly laudable pursuit, is a left wing sub-text, bursting to get out and wag its finger at us.

 Before a screeching mob of vegans tries to turn me into a tofu-burger, let me state that my environmental credentials are impeccable.
 I drive an electric car, my domestic rubbish is meticulously curated and the sight of a litterlout makes me want to take a biodegradable, blunt object, to their soft bits.

 As with all things infested by the ‘watermelon’ ideology (green on the outside, red on the inside and an IQ of a slushy fruit) this eco-mania has gone beyond the bounds of rationality.